fission-codes/spec/dialog/pomo_db/pomo_logic.md

 2) The body contains at least one positive instantaneous predicate
    1) TODO: Explain what this means!

-Treating time in this way is what allows Dialog to support both transient tuples—like those that might be used to model events in a user interface—and persistent tuples that capture long-lived data.
+Treating time in this way is what allows PomoLogic to support both transient tuples—like those that might be used to model events in a user interface—and persistent tuples that capture long-lived data.

 For example, given a relation `clicks` whose tuples denote a user clicking on a UI element during the current timestamp, a user interface containing a checkbox might be modeled like so: